 The menu included items suitable for vegetarians so we went on to have lunch and relax a while in agreeable surroundings.
 After this, we went back to the hotel, checked in and flaked out on the bed.
 Well, walking round the block and having lunch can be tiring – not to mention the unseasonable high temperature!

 LinguistIc note.
-Two small enclaves in Eastern Belgium speak German but the greater part is divided linguistically by a wiggly horizontal line roughly across the middle.
+Two small enclaves in Eastern Belgium speak German but the greater part is divided linguistically by a wiggly horizontal line roughly across the middle of the country.
 Above the line, mainly Flemish is spoken and, below the line, mainly French.
-The population distribution is about 59% Flemish to 40% French.
+The population distribution is about 59% Flemish-speaking to 40% French-speaking.
 The picture is complicated by the fact that for each language there is both a region (delineated geo-politically) and a community, the totality of people who speak the particular language, and that the two do not coincide spatially.
-As an example of this, Brussels, which is the name of both the city and the region in which it is situated, lies above the line within the Flemish region, but is mainly French-speaking (about 85% of the permanent population speak French as their first language) and it is included in the French community.)
+As an example of this, Brussels, which is the name of both the city and the region in which it is situated, lies above the line within the Flemish region, but is mainly French-speaking (about 85% of the permanent population speak French as their first language) and it is included in the French community.

 A further complication arises from the fact that the French-speaking region, called Wallonia, has its own language, Walloon (Walon, in the language), which is a Romance language like French, but is different from it.
 Walloon is not a corruption or dialect of French, but is a genuine language that has followed its own evolutionary path from Latin.
 It has been largely sidelined politically and culturally, despite determined efforts by its supporters to return it to a position of political and cultural importance.